The complete guide to...

 In the early part of the season, it is the ambient air temperature and humidity (as well as the threat of rain) which are more important.
 If it is mild and damp, the quality of the snow will suffer.
 If it is cold and sunny, the snow will tend to stay firm all day long.
 Low south-facing slopes may soften up a little, but you would certainly not expect anything like the slush that is so common later in the season.

 Ice, rather than slush, is more likely to be a nuisance early in the season.
-Ice is at its worse when there is heavy skier traffic on a thin base.
-Steep north-facing slopes are particularly susceptible as they get no sun at all early in the season and any “fresh” snow is quickly scraped away.
+Early season ice is at its worst when there is heavy skier traffic on a thin base.
+Steep north-facing slopes are particularly susceptible as they get little (if any) sun at all early in the season and any “fresh” snow is quickly scraped away.
 This is exacerbated if the slopes are exposed to high winds.
 The best “cure” for early season ice is consistent snowfall.
-Failing that, aim for less crowded low angle slopes.
+Failing that, aim for less crowded, low angle slopes.

 So what conclusions can we draw about early season snow conditions in the Alps?